-The Department appeared by Ian Silverman, Associate Attorney.
-A Notice of Referral Proceeding and Statement of Charges dated October 19, 2017, were served upon Courtney Morgan, M.D.
-(Respondent), who appeared and testified at the hearing by telephone and represented himself.
-There were no other witnesses at the hearing.
+The Department appeared by Marc Nash, Senior Attorney.
+A Notice of Referral Proceeding and Statement of Charges dated October 16, 2017, were served upon Abraham Asmamaw, M.D.
+(Respondent), who did not appear at the hearing.
+There were no witnesses at the hearing.
 The Hearing Committee received and examined documents from the Department and a stenographic reporter prepared a transcript of the proceeding.
-After consideration of the entire record, the Hearing Committee sustains the charge that the Respondent committed professional misconduct, in violation of Education Law (Educ.
-Law) § 6530(9)(b), such that the penalty of a stayed suspension, a period of probation with conditions, completion of continuing medical education courses and license limitations is appropriate.
+After consideration of the entire record, the Hearing Committee sustains the charges that the Respondent committed professional misconduct, in violation of Education Law (Educ.
+Law) §§ 6530(9)(b) and 6530(9)(d), such that the penalty of suspension and a period of probation, with conditions, is appropriate.

-&lt;sup>1 The location of the hearing was 150 Broadway, Suite 510, Menands, New York.
+1 The location of the hearing was 150 Broadway, Suite 510, Menands, New York.